Glacier-DB/AutoGTFO/README.md

 # AutoGTFO
 A command line tool designed to find privilege escalation opportunities on Linux systems, using <a href="https://gtfobins.github.io/">GTFObins.</a> Written in Python3.

+Firstly, a huge shout out to <a href="https://gtfobins.github.io/">GTFObins.</a> If you haven't checked it out already, it's an amazing resource for unix privesc and living off the land attacks.

 This script essentially uses the "find" command to search for executable binaries on the system, and checks them against <a href="https://gtfobins.github.io/">GTFObins</a>.
 The script can also check the executing user's sudo capabilities.

 I decided to develop this tool to streamline <a href="https://haxf4rall.com/2019/06/29/ctf-guide/">CTF</a> challenges.